The program determines the real solutions of an equation of the 4th or of a lower degree.

 The formula for quadratic equations is well known.
 The formula for cubic equations was derived by Scipione del Ferro in 1530, but published after his death by his adept Ceralamo Cardano .
 The extension to equations of 4-th degree Cardano himself attributed to his adept Lodovico Ferrari .

 We have to thank the Norwegian mathematician Niels Henrik Abel for the proof that no formula can exist for equations with higher degree than 4.
-The only solutions are approximations like we do in Curve Sketching.
+What then remains are approximate calculations such as those used to determine the zeros in the program section Calculus of arbitrairy Functions.

 If we know one solution of an equation, we sometimes can find the others by polynomial division.